antoine13330/project-final-kotlin/README.md

   We are asking the user to choose a link from the drawer.
 Drawer is opening and he can now choose where to go
   ![Homepage gif presentation](https://media.giphy.com/media/xcc3ZwYPDVyRh3CrdL/giphy.gif)
   #### RecyclerViewRetrofit
-  Recycler view fuzed with retrofit showing some cat facts from the cat fact API__
+  Recycler view fuzed with retrofit showing some cat facts from the cat fact API <br />
-  ![Recycler view with retrofit presentation](https://media.giphy.com/media/z4G0D5jn2xcx64JoWm/giphy.gif) Response generated from catFact API ( changing on every request )
+  ![Recycler view with retrofit presentation](https://media.giphy.com/media/z4G0D5jn2xcx64JoWm/giphy.gif)
+  <br /> Response generated from catFact API ( changing on every request ): <br />
+  ``{"fact":"The life expectancy of cats has nearly doubled over the last fifty years.","length":73}``

   #### ChipRating

   #### Webview
   #### Datepicker
 -----